Last-Minute/bootstrap-1/site/docs/4.1/getting-started/javascript.md

 ## Selectors

-Currently to queried DOM elements we use native methods (for performance reasons) `querySelector` and `querySelectorAll`, so you have to use [valid selectors](https://www.w3.org/TR/CSS21/syndata.html#value-def-identifier).
+Currently to query DOM elements we use the native methods `querySelector` and `querySelectorAll` for performance reasons, so you have to use [valid selectors](https://www.w3.org/TR/CSS21/syndata.html#value-def-identifier).
-If you use special selectors, for example: `collapse:Example`, be sure to escape them.
+If you use special selectors, for example: `collapse:Example` be sure to escape them.

 ## Events